CodenameCrew/codename-website/wiki/modding/songs/displaying-songs.md

 ## <h2 id="freeplay-song" sidebar="Freeplay Only">Freeplay Exclusive</h2>

-Or if you don't have a fancy enough mod for week stuff, just <a href="index.html#creating-the-song-itself">create your song normally</a> and it'll automatically appear in freeplay.
+Or if you prefer not to use weeks, just <a href="index.html#creating-the-song-itself">create your song normally</a> and it'll automatically appear in freeplay.

-Optionally, you can make use of ``./data/freeplayList.txt``, it follows a similar format to <a href="../weeks/index.html#week-sorting">``./data/weeks/weeks.txt``</a>.
+And optionally, you can make use of ``./data/freeplayList.txt``, it follows a similar format to <a href="../weeks/index.html#week-sorting">``./data/weeks/weeks.txt``</a>.
 ```
 song-name
 other-song

 hot-milk
-# Not a song, just a comment
+# This is a comment
 ```
 It serves to tell Freeplay what songs to show and in what order.